bauhouse/sym-spectrum-members/README.markdown

-# Spectrum Members Core
+# The Spectrum Members Ensemble

-The Spectrum workspace is a modified workspace for Symphony 2.0.5.
+The Spectrum Members ensemble includes a modified workspace for Symphony 2.0.5.
 This ensemble adds to the Spectrum theme provided in the [official workspace repository](http://github.com/symphony/workspace).
 The main difference here is that there are three additional pages:

 - Members
 - Register